 - Rig Veda

 - a an incarnation, or living embodiment, or a deity, usually Vishnu, who is sent to earth to accomplish a divine purpose; Krishna and Rama are the most popular avatars.

 - b traditional division of Hindu society into various categories; there are four main varnas; or classes:Brahmin, kshatriya, vaishya, and shudra; each class contains certain subgroups, resulting in more than three thousand categories.

 - c a collections of 1, 017 Sanskrit hymns composed about 1500BC earlier; Hinduism's oldest text.

-Atman → pleasure, especially sensual love; one of the four goals of life.
+dharma → Ethical duty based on the divine order of reality; one of the four goals of life.

 ascetic → the traditional practice of burning a widow on her husband's funeral pyre; outlawed in 1829, though it still occurs rarely.

 brahmin → the eternal essence of reality and the source of the universe, beyond the reach of human perception and thought.